Non-islet cell tumor hypoglycemia

 Non-islet cell tumor hypoglycemia is a condition in which a tumor secretes hormones into the bloodstream that cause hypoglycemia.
-The is most commonly insulin-like growth factor 2, which stimulates insulin receptors to uptake glucose into cells.
+This is most commonly insulin-like growth factor 2, which stimulates insulin receptors to uptake glucose into cells.

 Many types of non-islet cell tumors can cause this phenomenon, but not all act through the same mechanism.
 Rarely, non-islet tumors can secrete IGF-1 or insulin.